‘Prison Break’ Season 5: Everything You Need To Know About The Revival

 The site warns fans not to expect a ton of action in the premiere episode on Tuesday.
 The report reveals that much of the episode will be showing fans what the Fox River gang has been up to over the past seven years, and their reaction to learning that Michael is still alive.
 Speaking of the Fox River inmates, many of of them will be back in the revival.

-In addition to brothers Michael and Lincoln, Michael’s wife, Sara will also be back for the Prison Break revival, as well as T-Bag, C-Note, Sucre, and Agent Kellerman.
+In addition to brothers Michael and Lincoln, Michael’s wife Sara will also be back for the Prison Break revival, as well as T-Bag, C-Note, Sucre, and Agent Kellerman.
 Of course a new story and a new country will also call for new faces.
 Viewers will see some new inmates whom Michael has met in Yemen, as well as meet Sara’s new husband, who is sure to be in for a surprise when it’s revealed that Michael is still alive.

-Fans watch watch as the latest chapter in the story unfolds when the Prison Break Season 5 revival premieres on Tuesday night at 9 p.m. on Fox.
+The latest chapter in the story unfolds when the Prison Break Season 5 revival premieres on Tuesday night at 9 p.m. on Fox.

 [Featured Image by Frederick M. Brown/Getty Images]